axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-05-08-the-weakness-of-progressive-organizations.markdown

     <tr>
      <th>Meaning and Belonging</th>
      <td>
-      <p>These are important things to people, finding meaning in what they do and belongin to a community that helps them in this quest.</p>
+      <p>These are important things to people, finding meaning in what they do and belongin to a community that helps them.</p>
      </td>
     </tr>
     <tr>